minin43/TTT-Custom-Roles/CONVARS.md

 ttt_bodysnatcher_respawn                       0       // Whether the bodysnatcher respawns when they are killed before joining another team ttt_bodysnatcher_respawn_delay                 3       // The delay to use when respawning the bodysnatcher (if "ttt_bodysnatcher_respawn" is enabled) ttt_bodysnatcher_respawn_limit                 0       // The maximum number of times the bodysnatcher can respawn (if "ttt_bodysnatcher_respawn" is enabled).
-Set to 0 to allow infinite respawns ttt_bodysnatcher_notify_mode                   0       // The logic to use when notifying players that a bodysnatcher is killed.
+Set to 0 to allow infinite respawns ttt_bodysnatcher_notify_mode                   0       // The logic to use when notifying players that a bodysnatcher was killed.
+Killer is notified unless "ttt_bodysnatcher_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_bodysnatcher_notify_sound                  0       // Whether to play a cheering sound when a bodysnatcher is killed ttt_bodysnatcher_notify_confetti               0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                   5       // The amount of time (in seconds) the bodysnatcher's device takes to use
+4 - Notify everyone ttt_bodysnatcher_notify_killer                 1       // Whether to notify a bodysnatcher's killer ttt_bodysnatcher_notify_sound                  0       // Whether to play a cheering sound when a bodysnatcher is killed ttt_bodysnatcher_notify_confetti               0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                   5       // The amount of time (in seconds) the bodysnatcher's device takes to use